The City of Cleveland Curbside Recycling Program will start the week of June 13, 2022!

 How clean should the material be?

-Containers should be emptied and rinsed, a quick rinse is usually enough.
-Certain containers such
+Containers should be emptied and rinsed.
+A quick rinse is usually enough, however, certain containers such

 as peanut butter jars, require more effort.